Hassan-Stewart/Hassan-Puzzle-Vault/Easy/Readme.md

 This repository consists of easy examples of leet code problems.

-In this section, you'll find a collection of "easy" LeetCode problems that serve as an introduction to fundamental algorithmic concepts and data structures.
+In this section, you'll find a collection of "Easy" LeetCode problems that serve as an introduction to fundamental algorithmic concepts and data structures.

 These problems are designed to build your problem-solving skills and reinforce basic programming principles.